DarkGram: A Large-Scale Analysis of Cybercriminal Activity Channels on Telegram

-\textbf{Follow-to-Access Bots:} Finally, 34 bots enforced a “funnel” mechanism, compelling subscribers to join or follow additional (usually 3 or more) Telegram channels before granting access to the payload.
+\textbf{Follow-to-Access Bots:} 34 bots enforced a “funnel” mechanism, compelling subscribers to join or follow additional (usually 3 or more) channels before granting access to the payload.
 These channels were \emph{always} other credential compromise CACs.
-By compelling users to follow multiple other channels before unlocking the payload, these bots effectively allow similar channels in the ecosystem to also gain followers, indicating that rather than operating as isolated entities, these CACs form a collective ecosystem where channel administrators collaborate—intentionally or otherwise to broaden their audience and strengthen their community presence.
-A future study dedicated to looking more closely into this dynamic is required.
+By compelling users to follow multiple other channels before unlocking the payload, these bots effectively allow similar channels in the ecosystem to gain followers, indicating that rather than operating as isolated entities, these CACs form a collective ecosystem where channel administrators collaborate—intentionally or otherwise to broaden their audience and strengthen their community presence.
+A future dedicated study to this dynamic is required.

 \textbf{Characterizing bots shared by other CACs:} In Pirated Software CACs, we analyzed 309 posts across 44 channels, identifying 51 unique bots facilitating access to pirated software.
-Among these, 22 bots were classified as Content Access Bots providing direct downloads , while 29 bots functioned as Follow-to-Access Bots, requiring users to join other related channels before granting access.
+22 bots were classified as \emph{Content Access Bots} providing direct downloads, while 29 bots functioned as Follow-to-Access Bots, requiring users to join other related channels before granting access.
 Notably, there were no Payment Gateway Bots in this category, as these channels focus on freely distributing pirated software.
 On the other hand, the Social Media Manipulation CACs had 412 posts across 56 channels referencing 48 distinct bots.
 Of these, 23 were Payment Gateway Bots, facilitating cryptocurrency transactions for purchasing fake social media engagement, such as likes, followers, or comments.